 “I would recommend this mattress for side or back sleepers because it’s supportive, without putting pressure on your joints.” – Nichole Mondshein, lead reviewer and staff writer

 Back and side sleeping are common sleeping positions.
 If you happen to switch between both, you’ll need a bed that can accommodate both.
 The Helix Midnight is a hybrid mattress with a medium-firm feel (6.5 out of 10 on our scale) and plush foams on top.
 This bed was designed for side sleepers, but our testers found that it also worked well for back sleeping.
-We rated pressure relief in both sleeping positions at a 4.3 out of 5, with testers of all sizes giving the bed at least a 4 out of 5 for each position.
+We rated pressure relief in both sleeping positions at 4.3 out of 5, with testers of all sizes giving the bed at least 4 out of 5 in each position.

 My colleague Riley Otis was the primary tester for this mattress and the first to note its comfort for both back and side sleepers.
 She tried out the mattress in each position, praising the balance of comfort and support in each.
 “The mattress overall contoured my body really nicely, and I think most back sleepers [and side sleepers] will find a nice balance between support and pressure relief,” she said.